tianye8001/solid_gemc/evgen/README.txt

      -o (or -output) outputfile output file name with correct flags (default output.root) -h (or -help) print this message

+refer to the content of input files under output dir for input options.

+Besides root tree output, it can produce text output files at the same time which can be used as direct input for later detector simulation.
+There are two type of text files
+1. lund format for vanilla GEMC to use as input which has NO rate information
+2. solund format for solgemc use as input which has rate information.

+The output root tree structure is described in output/README

+If you have root tree output, but no lund/solund output.
+No need to rerun eicRate, just do the conversion with root_to_lund below

 3) Changing output from root format to lund format

 cd root_to_lund/